 This is not something that you have to face on your own and you would be surprised at how common a problem this is.
 I’ve been a food junkie most of my life and it wasn’t until I discovered Meaty Low Carb living that I finally felt back in control without obsessive thoughts about food.
 What a burden to have lifted off my shoulders!

-I’m Coach Cherie Ó and I work with women over 50, using quick and simple eating, movement and lifestyle changes, designed with menopause in mind, to lose weight and bring out that super-woman inside.
+I’m Coach Cherie Ó and I work with women just like you, using quick and simple eating, movement and lifestyle changes to lose weight and bring out that super-woman inside.
 You may not be able to leap tall buildings, but you will feel body confident in your super, sexy bad-ass self to take on whatever comes your way, even if its just enjoying life to the fullest in your Second Half. 🧡